kimgb/mailer-integration/README.md

-## API Integration with self hosted Active Campaign
+## API Integration with Mailchimp

-This application serves as a bridge between a SQL Server-based CRM and an old self-hosted version of the Active Campaign email marketing software.
+This application serves as a bridge between a SQL Server-based CRM and the Mailchimp API.

 #### Setting up the application

-The application needs to be configured with Active Campaign's API key, URI and port, as well as the connection details for the database.
+The application needs to be configured with Mailchimp's API key, as well as the connection details for the database.
 See `/config/config.example.yml`.

-It's only built to work with SQL Server and the (woefully outdated) self-hosted version of Active Campaign, API quirks and all.
-It performs both a "pull" where it collects new data from Active Campaign into the main person/user/contact table, and a variable number of configurable "pushes" where you can specify a source view or table with some number of timestamps to allow filtering, a destination list on Active Campaign, and any field mapping that's needed.
+It's only built to work with SQL Server and Mailchimp.
+It performs both a "pull" where it collects new data from Mailchimp into the main person/user/contact table, and a variable number of configurable "pushes" where you can specify a source view or table with some number of timestamps to allow filtering, a destination list on Active Campaign, and any field mapping that's needed.

 #### Setting up a 'push' or 'up' sync